 Qualifications: BA (Victoria University of Wellington, MEnvi (Victoria University of Wellington), PhD (RMIT)

-My research interests include: disaster politics; critical resilience; activism; citizen engagement and participation; conservation; participatory environmental management.
+Her research interests include: disaster politics; resilience; activism; citizen engagement and participation; conservation & participatory environmental management.

 Find more research publications by Raven Cretney